When React is a good fit

 Development behavior

-In development mode, Extension.js enables React refresh integration when React is detected.
+In development mode, Extension.js enables React refresh integration when it detects React.- Extension.js uses

 Usage examples